APGGroeiFabriek/BlockchainWiki/docs/experiment_PI.md

 We create and support a low-cost, flexible and reliable Pension Infrastructure so that pension service providers are able to deliver maximum value for the pension funds and their participants.

 ## Problem
-What Pension administration flexibility, cost per participant and transparence.
+Pension administration flexibility, cost per participant and transparence.

 ## Why use Blockchain?
 The DNA of blockchain with transaction audit trail and ecosystem focus matches the DNA of pension administration as a system of record where information on the pension history needs to be kept safe for a very long time.